Research financial sustainability

 Video transcript and on-screen captions are available by watching on YouTube.

-Working with partners in government and across the sector, our work aims to:
+Working with partners in government and across the sector, we:

 • build awareness of the complexity of the UK’s research system